Azure/azure-powershell/src/Quota/docs/Get-AzQuota.md

 Resource name for a given resource provider.
 For example:
 - SKU name for Microsoft.Compute
-- Sku or TotalLowPriorityCores for Microsoft.MachineLearningServices
+- SKU or TotalLowPriorityCores for Microsoft.MachineLearningServices
+ For Microsoft.Network PublicIPAddresses.

 ```yaml
 Type: System.String